 Developed in partnership with The Sticky Institute, the show also features contemporary artists like Gracia and Louise who are responsible for handmade artist books, printmaker Jonathan Tse, and mixed-media and surrealist artist David Wadelton, alongside many more.

 ‘”Self-made” will take visitors on a journey through the colourful and sometimes controversial evolution of self-publishing,’ tells exhibition curator Monica Syrette.
 ‘The history of zine-making and self-publishing is inextricably linked to influential counter-cultural movements and social activism.
 What we’re displaying – items like sci-fi zines from the 1940s, punk zines from the 1970s and contemporary feminist zines – are all reflections of the political and cultural movements of the time.’

-A testament to thriving creative culture, the artists books, in particular, serve as ground-breaking examples of ways in which the commercial gallery system could be circumvented, making art accessible to all.
+A testament to a thriving creative culture, the artists’ books, in particular, serve as ground-breaking examples of ways in which the commercial gallery system could be circumvented, making art accessible to all.

-If you stop by, you won’t just have to view works behind glass, over 100 rarely seen publications can be enjoyed in a dedicated reading area.
-So, that’s where you’ll find us until mid-November, when the exhibition gets packed up to travel interstate throughout 2018!
+If you stop by, you won’t just be viewing works behind glass; over 100 rarely seen publications can be enjoyed in a dedicated reading area.
+So, that’s where you’ll find me until mid-November, when the exhibition gets packed up to travel interstate throughout 2018!

 State Library of Victoria